Keep the Trail Access info current...

 The journey through the rainforest is a nature lover's paradise as it supports species from both subtropical and tropical rainforest vegetation.
 The starting point is at the town of Eungella, where highlights within the first three hours of walking include expensive views across the Pioneer Valley, towering red cedar, Mackay tulip oak, groves of piccabeen and Alexandra palms.
 Further along, the track will enter mixed eucalypt forests featuring fragrant lemon-scented gums, bloodwoods, ironbarks, banksias and stunning grasstrees.

-The challenging walk will take three to five days to complete and finishes at the historic town of Mt Britton, a now abandoned gold-mining area.
+The challenging walk will take three to five days to complete and finishes at the historic town of Mount Britton, a now abandoned gold-mining area.

 About the region